CCSI-CSSI/MuseOpenIG/README.md

 The Muse OpenIG.
 An opensource OpenSceneGraph based image generator application suite.
 Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

+# Muse OpenIG V2.0.6a
+- Two new files that were added to the Library-Protocol library as part of the 2.0.6 release were inadvertently left out of the Library-Protocol.pro when the release was committed and finalized on GitHub.
+This caused anyone who is using qmake to build OpenIG to fail during the compile process of the Simulation project section of OpenIG.
+  The DeadReckonEntityState.cpp and DeadReckonEntityState.h files have now been added to the Library-Protocol.pro file.
+Qmake builds should now complete successfully.

 # Muse OpenIG V2.0.6
 - Introduction of DeadReckonEntityState packet that caries only entity ID, and positional and orientational velocities.
 Much thinner packet then the EntityState